menach123/dsc-introduction-to-neural-networks-lab-online-ds-ft-090919/README.md

 !pip install pillow
 ```

+    Requirement already satisfied: pillow in c:\users\flatiron_user\.conda\envs\learn-env\lib\site-packages (6.2.0)

+    pexpect 4.6.0 requires ptyprocess>=0.5, which is not installed.
+    tensorboard 1.6.0 has requirement bleach==1.5.0, but you'll have bleach 3.1.0 which is incompatible.
+    You are using pip version 10.0.1, however version 19.3.1 is available.
+    You should consider upgrading via the 'python -m pip install --upgrade pip' command.

 ```python
 from keras.preprocessing.image import ImageDataGenerator, array_to_img, img_to_array, load_img
 import numpy as np
 import os
 ```

+    Using TensorFlow backend.

 In this lab, you'll import a bunch of images to correctly classify them as "Santa", meaning that Santa is present on the image or "not Santa" meaning that something else is in the images.